Scholarly vs. Popular Literature

 Many specialty areas have journals dedicated to that field, and this can be an indicator of its scholarly emphasis.
 For example, the following are a few journals that are well-recognized and specific to a particular field:

 The previous points relate to journals and articles, but some books may also meet the definition of scholarly.
 Those texts that have editors and multiple authors are the most likely candidates as the sections have been written by experts in a particular field.
 You will also notice that every chapter has references.
-Publishing a book takes a long time, so be sure to use only very recent books to meet the assignment requirements.
+Publishing a book takes a long time, so be sure to use only very recent books to meet Dr. Brody's requirements.

 What are the hallmarks of scholarly articles?